You are currently browsing the category archive for the ‘Uncategorized’ category.

 Psalms 144:1 NLT Praise the Lord, who is my rock.
 He trains my hands for war and gives my fingers skill for battle.

 It’s our decision to allow God to be our rock.
-A rock is stable ground that is impenetrable that can be built on.
+A rock is stable ground that is impenetrable and can be built upon.

 When everything around us is shaken, we can place our hope in the rock.
 We may not know where we’re going to get the money or how we’ll recover from these health issues, but we can find peace in the rock.